ardeal/FaceBoxes_VS2015_Python/README.md

 FDDB.
 Code is available at [Faceboxes](https://github.com/sfzhang15/FaceBoxes).

 Faceboxes is based on SSD which is custormized from Caffe which is in C/CPP.
-Faceboxes build caffe on Linux and generatey pycaffe library.
-The prediction code which call the trained model is in Python.
+Faceboxes build caffe on Linux and generated pycaffe library.
+The prediction code which calls the trained model is in Python.
 This implementation method makes sure the code is high efficiency in C/CPP and top interface is convenient in Python.